Terje Rød-Larsen: Oslo Accords

 When serving as the director of the Fafo institute in the early 1990s, Rød-Larsen became a key figure in the 1990s negotiations that led to the Oslo Accords—the first-ever agreements between Israel and the Palestine Liberation Organization (PLO).
 He served a pivotal role in the negotiations not only overtly, but in secret back-channel maneuvers and communications—largely arranged and facilitated by him and his wife, Norwegian diplomat Mona Juul.
 She was able to facilitate high-level contacts with the Norwegian foreign minister, Johan Jørgen Holst, who was instrumental in reaching the Oslo Accords—leading to the peace agreement signing on September 13, 1993 in Washington D.C.

-The 2016-2017 Broadway play, Oslo, by noted playwright J. T. Rogers, is a widely-praised dramatization of the previously unheralded secret work of Rød-Larsen and his wife, and others, in developing the back-channel communications that (reportedly) saved the Oslo negotiations from collapsing.
+The 2016-2017 Broadway play, Oslo, by J. T. Rogers, is a dramatization of the previously unheralded secret work of Rød-Larsen and his wife, and others, in developing the back-channel communications that (allegedly) saved the Oslo negotiations from collapsing.
 The same year Rød-Larsen became formally employed by the Norwegian Ministry of Foreign Affairs as a special advisor on Middle Eastern affairs.

 Mid-1990s to mid-2000s

-From 1994 to 1996, Rød-Larsen served as former Secretary-General Boutros Boutros-Ghali's first "Special Coordinator in the Occupied Territories."

-In 1996, Rød-Larsen served briefly as minister of administration in the government of Thorbjørn Jagland, before being forced to resign as the result of a tax scandal.

-In 9/9/1999, Rød-Larsen was appointed as UN Secretary-General Kofi Annan's personal representative to the PLO and Palestinian Authority on the West Bank and the Gaza Strip.
-He was also the UN Special Coordinator for peace negotiations in the Middle East.
-He subsequently left the post in 2004 to become President of the International Peace Academy, a NYC-based think tank, and was also designated as UN Special Representative (Date of Appointment : 3/1/2005) for the implementation of Security Council Resolution 1559, which calls for Syrian withdrawal of Lebanon and the disarmament of Hezbollah.
+From 1994 to 1996, Rød-Larsen served as former UN Secretary-General Boutros Boutros-Ghali's first Special Coordinator in the Occupied Territories.
+(Note: The position of "Special Coordinator in the Occupied Territories" was the predecessor to the United Nations Special Coordinator for the Middle East Peace Process) In 1996, he briefly served as minister of administration in the government of Thorbjørn Jagland before resigning following a tax scandal.
+In 1999, UN Secretary-General Kofi Annan reappointed him as United Nations Special Coordinator for the Middle East Peace Process and as his personal representative to the PLO and Palestinian Authority in the West Bank and the Gaza Strip.
+He subsequently left the post in 2004 to become president of the International Peace Academy, a NYC-based think tank, and was also designated as UN Special Representative on 3 January 2005 for the implementation of Security Council Resolution 1559, which calls for Syrian withdrawal of Lebanon and the disarmament of Hezbollah.

 International Peace Institute

 In 2005, Rød-Larsen became President of the International Peace Institute (formerly International Peace Academy).
 Under his leadership, IPI expanded its headquarters, opened offices in Europe and the Middle East, and became a forum for UN-related dialogue.
 In October 2020, Rød-Larsen resigned after media revelations that IPI had accepted donations from entities connected to Jeffrey Epstein.
 The contributions represented less than 1% of IPI’s budget.
 An internal KPMG review found all donations were properly recorded and concluded that there was “no evidence that any laws or regulations were breached.”
 Rød-Larsen also disclosed that he had received and repaid a personal loan from Epstein.